RyotaUshio/ml/README.md

 A pattern recognition & machine learning package for Python.
 It provides:

-1. Classification algorithms, such as the k-nearest neighbors algorithm, a classifier by generative approaches, the simple perceptron, and classification with MLP : multilayer perceptron
+1. Classification algorithms, such as the k-nearest neighbors algorithm, a classifier by generative approaches, the simple perceptron, and classification with MLP : multilayer perceptron,
 1. Clustering algorithms, such as
-K-means, competitive learning, the EM algorithm(, and mean shift)
+K-means, competitive learning, the EM algorithm(, and mean shift),
 1. Regression analysis including the standard linear regression, Ridge regression, (lasso, ...)
-1. Feature extraction & dimensionality reduction, such as PCA : principal component analysis, whitening transformation, LDA : linear discriminant analysis, and autoencoders (simple & stacked).
+1. Feature extraction & dimensionality reduction, such as PCA : principal component analysis, whitening transformation, LDA : linear discriminant analysis, and autoencoders (simple & stacked),
+1. Evaluation of those algorithms above.

 ## Author
 * **Ryota Ushio** - https://github.com/RyotaUshio